AaronStearns/funhouse/README.md

 ![](/ageTixPlot.png)

+However, for modeling, I will be dropping the `time` and `age` variables, as the funhouse operator cannot know when and if carnivalgoers with different ages will be in attendance.

 -------------------------------------------

 In order to understand the data better, it is best to create a table grouped by spider/sound/ticket purchase occurrences: